 The group continues to threaten neighboring countries as well as Western interests in Africa.
-In January 2013, Ethiopian authorities arrested more than a dozen al-Shabab-linked militants allegedly plotting attacks in the country's east.
-And in September, al-Shabab fighters claimed responsibility for a raid on a Nairobi mall, holding hostages for days and killing dozens of non-Muslims and foreign nationals.
-It was the deadliest terrorist attack in Kenya since al-Qaeda's East Africa affiliate bombed the U.S. Embassy in Nairobi in 1998.
-In the immediate aftermath, investigators sought more details on the attackers, including their origin and potential ties to al-Hijra, a local militant group.
-Counterterrorism analysts say that al-Shabab and al-Hijra maintain strategic-operational ties [PDF], as well as keep logistical relations with Islamist affiliates in Rwanda and Burundi.
+In January 2013, Ethiopian authorities arrested more than a dozen al-Shabab-linked militants allegedly plotting attacks in eastern Ethiopia.
+And in September of that year, al-Shabab fighters claimed responsibility for a raid on a Nairobi mall, holding hostages for days and killing dozens.
+It was the deadliest terrorist attack in Kenya since al-Qaeda's East Africa affiliate bombed the U.S. Embassy in Nairobi in 1998 (224 people were killed in that attack).
+Al-Shabab attacks in Kenya escalated in 2014, with 173 people killed in Kenya, according to its police force.

-In areas it controls, al-Shabab enforces its own harsh interpretation of sharia law, prohibiting various types of entertainment, such as movies and music, the sale of khat (a narcotic plant often chewed), smoking, the shaving of beards, and many other "un-Islamic" activities.
-Stonings and amputations have been meted out as punishment on adulterers and thieves.
-According to international rights groups, al-Shabab often kidnaps young boys from school and forces them to fight and die in battle.
+In areas it controls, al-Shabab enforces its own harsh interpretation of sharia, prohibiting various types of entertainment, such as movies and music, the sale of khat (a narcotic plant often chewed), smoking, the shaving of beards, and many other “un-Islamic” activities.
+Stonings and amputations have been meted out as punishment on suspected adulterers and thieves.
+International rights groups have reported that al-Shabab members have kidnapped young boys from schools and have forced them to fight for the group.